jamsocket/jamsocket-nextjs-tutorial/README.md

 - `src/components/Home.tsx` - This is the main clientside component for our app.
 It is rendered by the Server Component in `src/app/page.tsx` and will be responsible for the bulk of the app's functionality.
 - `src/session-backend` - This directory contains the session backend logic.
 For this demo, the session backend will just be running a [SocketIO](https://socket.io) server that holds the state of the document in memory and receives/pushes document updates to/from the users who are currently editing it.

-This repo also includes some helper functions and components to kickstart our multiplayer demo:
+This repo also includes some helper components to kickstart our multiplayer demo:

 - `src/components/Whiteboard.tsx` - This is a simple little whiteboard component that encapsulates the canvas and all the logic for creating and updating shapes from user interactions and for drawing other users' cursors to the screen.
 - `src/components/Content.tsx`, `src/components/Header.tsx` - Some helper components for the styled elements of the demo.
-- `src/lib/jamsocket.ts` - This contains a helper function for spawning session backends on Jamsocket.
-- `src/lib/jamsocket-backend.tsx` - This helper lib exports some hooks and a SessionBackendProvider that we'll use to interact with our session backend.

 Once you've cloned the repo, run: